ahoys/discaptcha/readme.md

 - APP_TOKEN: token of the application.
 - APP_ID: id of the application.
 - OWNER_ID: your Discord id.
+- OWNER_ROLE: optional role id.
+All users with this role can control the bot.
 - ROLE_NAME: optional custom name for the verified-role.
 By default: verified.

 ## Commands